mitra42/corona-tracker/README.md

 so as part of the project we are building an interchange to make any dataset we can find available in multiple formats so that others can use it.
-Links to demonstrate are on http://c19.mitra.biz/
+Links to demonstrate are on http://c19.mitra.biz/ and at this point it can output in Google Takeout, GPX, and KML.

 Critique of any part of this is very welcome - please post to an issue in the [https://github.com/mitra42/corona-tracker](Git repo).